 She hardly ever saw her dad so she really didn’t miss him, but her brothers and mother she had fun with all the time.
 She got tired of the older two younger brothers sometimes because they were not babies and harder to watch and make them mind, but they still did things together like sliding with an old sock to buff the hardwood floors and played guessing games.
 Katie, being oldest, got to be boss of most things they did!

 No questions, No Lies

 Like an answer to a prayer; before Easter weekend came around, Katie’s dad showed up to take her home.
 Katie heard her grandmother say they expected Katie was going to stay through Easter.
 Katie was busy throwing her clothes together to take home so she didn’t hear why he was here so early.

 She just felt so happy to be going home; and here were her new Easter things her grandmother had bought her too.
 They were so pretty, she always bought her such fancy things she loved.
-There was a dress, shoes, hat and gloves.
+There were a dress, shoes, hat, and gloves.
 All in the fancy bag her grandmother bought them in.

 She would have to stop feeling so happy, it might show and her grandmother would get her feelings hurt.
 So she smiled as big as she could so she could get it over with and then she tried to look sad.
 It was easier now.

 Her grandmother hugged her and gave her a hug for her grandfather too; since he was still at work.
 Katie hugged her as tight as she could and thanked her again for the Easter things.
 Her dad took her things and helped her in the front seat.
 As he turned the car around Katie got up on her knees and waved hard at her grandmother on the porch.
 She still loved her so much but she was just so happy to be going home!